movq/netbsd/distrib/amiga/miniroot/install.md

 # 2. Redistributions in binary form must reproduce the above copyright
 #    notice, this list of conditions and the following disclaimer in the
 #    documentation and/or other materials provided with the distribution.
-# 3. All advertising materials mentioning features or use of this software
-#    must display the following acknowledgement:
-#        This product includes software developed by the NetBSD
-#        Foundation, Inc. and its contributors.
-# 4. Neither the name of The NetBSD Foundation nor the names of its
-#    contributors may be used to endorse or promote products derived
-#    from this software without specific prior written permission.
 #
 # THIS SOFTWARE IS PROVIDED BY THE NETBSD FOUNDATION, INC. AND CONTRIBUTORS
 # ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED